 In 1973 the 150-unit complex, Topeka Heights, was completed.
 This low and moderate income-housing complex was the first of its kind in Cumberland County.
 In 1974 another corporation was formed by the church to construct an 18-unit complex for the elderly, Edwards Place, in honor of Dr. C.R.
 Edwards.
 In 1976 the church added the North Wing, which houses the conference and choir rooms, costing approximately $100,000.

 On the first Sunday in June 1991, Reverend Cureton Lee Johnson assumed full pastoral responsibility of First Baptist Church.
 He coined a phrase when he came to First Baptist: “With Christ, Your Future Is Brighter than Your Past”.
 He began a process that emphasized a modern-day mission and vision.
 In 2000, Dr. Johnson earned the Doctor of Ministry Degree from Drew University in Madison, N.J.
 Under Pastor Johnson’s leadership the members of First Baptist Church broke ground in 1999 for a two million-dollar Christian center called Grace Place.
 The two story facility includes 11,000 square feet of space, a library and learning center, nursery, children’s church, kitchen, lounge, clothes closet and a multipurpose room for neighborhood development and outreach ministries.
+The church broke ground on what is now called the Sesquicentennial Hall on February 25, 2018.
+This two million dollar building was dedicated March 31, 2019.
+Dr. Johnson officially retired as Senior Pastor on January 27, 2019 and became Pastor Emeritus of First Baptist.

 First Baptist Church is a Missionary Baptist Church and is active in the Union Baptist Association, the General Baptist State Convention of North Carolina and the Lott Carey Foreign Mission Convention.
 Today, it is the oldest Missionary Baptist Church in the City of Fayetteville, N.C., with the newest vision among area churches: “Doing Bold New Things To Connect Fayetteville and the World to Jesus Christ.”